 Our writers pick their favourite scenes from the first half of Call Me by Your Name and write about what makes them great.
-Check back on Sunday for part 2.
-This is the second piece in our Special Issue on Call Me by Your Name.
-Read the rest of the issue here and get the eBook here.
+This is an excerpt from the ebook Call Me by Your Name: A Special Issue.
+To read the complete list, get the ebook here.

 At Seventh Row, we dedicate Special Issues only to films we’re really passionate about, and that we feel provide a lot to write on.
 This is the case with Call Me by Your Name: even with six feature articles on the film, which are now part of the ebook Call Me by Your Name: A Special Issue, there’s still so much we love about Luca Guadagnino’s latest that couldn’t fit neatly into multiple essays.
 So we asked a group of our writers to pick some of their favourite scenes and explore what it is they love about them.

 In this part 1 we’ll be dissecting six scenes from the first half of the film, ordered chronologically.
 Click here for five more in part 2.